yabwon/SAS_PACKAGES/packages/baseplus.md

-The zipEvalf() and QzipEvalf() macro functions allow to use a function on elements of pair of space separated lists.
+The zipEvalf() and QzipEvalf() macro functions allow to use a function on elements of pair of space-separated lists.

-For two space separated lists of text strings the corresponding elements are taken and the macro applies a function, provided by user, to calculate result of the function on taken elements.
+For two space-separated lists of text strings the corresponding elements are taken and the macro applies a function, provided by user, to calculate result of the function on taken elements.